oliver2121/17S_DataVisFinal/README.md

 ## Background and Motivation

+NBA is widely considered to be the premier men's professional basketball league in the world.
+It has 30 teams and is considered as the national governing body for basketball in the United States.
+The Boston Celtics are an American professional basketball team based in Boston.
+As a percentage of championships won, the Celtics are the most successful franchise to date in the major four traditional North American professional sports leagues.

+Since we live near Boston, we're really interested in the Boston Celtics.
+We're going to create a data visualization to analyze performance of Boston Celtics.
+By analyzing our data visualization, people will get a full understanding of this team and each player in this team.

 ## Project Objectives
 Our project mainly focus on giving a comprehensively analysis of Boston Celtics basketball team and its player in order to understand the advantages of this team and find out each team player’s potential.
 Since data analysis has become an irreplaceable status in estimating each player’s ability and decision making, the display of the data turns out to be important.
 We decide to show six index of the team including TOV, RPG, APG, SPG, BPG and PPG in every game which support in analyzing overall performance of the team.
 For the people who are interested in specific player, it will also show each team player’s ability index and general performance in the whole season.